rikosintie/MAC2Manuf/README.md

 # MAC2Manuf
 Convert the output from "show mac add int g1/0/1 | i Gi" to the manufacturer name.

-Requires Wireshark, because it uses Michael Huang's manuf python library at [Parser library for Wireshark's OUI database.](https://github.com/coolbho3k/manuf)
+The script uses Michael Huang's manuf python library at [Parser library for Wireshark's OUI database.](https://github.com/coolbho3k/manuf)

-Requires Python 3.x
+Requires Python 3.x, json library, hashlib library

 Useful when you are looking for a specific brand device and have a lot of ports to review.
-I think this would also be useful when replacing a switch.
+It is also useful when replacing a switch.
 Run it before the cutover and save the results, then run it after the cutover and use [Meld](meldmerge.org) or your favorite comparison tool to make sure all MACs are in the correct port.

 The included spreadsheet has the show commands for Gigabit, FastEthernet, the old 3550 and a FEX switch pre-built.